 Area of Current Mapped Extent: GPS the perimeter of the occurrence and enter the size of the area and specify units (e.g., square meters, square feet).
-The size will most likely be entered back in the office after GIS is used to calculate the area.
+The size will most likely be entered back in the office using GIS to calculate the area.
+If you do not have access to GIS, SDMMP can calculate this variable once the GPS points are received.
 If the occurrence perimeter is not delineated with GPS, then record an estimate of the occurrence size.
 Indicate whether the area was GPS mapped or estimated.
+Indicate whether the perimeter of the current extent was determined by walking it and recording with a GPS unit, or whether the perimeter was determined by other means (in ArcGIS and/or using aerials, etc.).